Inernesto/e-Exam-Application/README.md

 * Do well to have composer installed on your system and run "composer install" on your terminal in the project root directory.
 * Import the project.sql in to your database.
 * Login using the Admin Menu at the bottom-left of the landing page.
-* Use admin@admin.com in order to set the exams.
+* Use admin@admin.com as email and 123 as password, in order to set the exams.
-* Then login normally to take the exam.
+* Then Signin normally with the same credentials to take the exam.
+* You can always play around to understand more about the application.....